GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/animatable-capability/reference.md

 **Resume the animation**
 Resume the animation of the object.

+**Animation elapsed time**
+Change the elapsed time from the beginning of the animation (in seconds).

 **Animation (by number)**
 Change the number of the animation played by the object (the number from the animations list).